DoctorWkt/acwj/43_More_Operators/Readme.md

 skip the space.
 So, by having a space between the '-' and the '1', the expression `1 - 1` is correctly parsed as '1', '-', '1'.

+However, as [Luke Gruber](https://github.com/luke-gru) has pointed out, this also means that the input `1-1` **is** treated as `1 -1` instead of `1 - 1`.
+In other words, the scanner is too greedy and forces `-1` to always be treated as a T_INTLIT when sometimes it shouldn't be.
+I'm going to leave this for now, as we can work around it when writing our source code.
+Obviously, in a production compiler this would have to be fixed.

 ## Misfeatures

 In the AST node and symbol table node structures, I've been using unions to